NUCLEAR WEAPONS

 - Normal color vision and depth perception

-- Must be screened for eligibility and meet requirements of the Personnel Reliability Program (PRP)
+- Must be screened for eligibility and meet requirements of the Personnel Reliability Assurance Program (PRAP)

 - Completion of a current Single Scope Background Investigation (SSBI)